Business Management BA (Hons) (with Foundation Year)

 Assessment and feedback

-Throughout your three years of study, you will have a number of assessments.
-Exams are normally held at the end of each academic year and you are required to complete a series of assessment tasks during each year.
+Throughout your three years of study, you will complete a variety of assessments.
+Exams are normally held at the end of each academic year, and you are required to undertake a series of assessment tasks during each year.
 These typically include business reports, essays, and a portfolio.
-In your final year, you are also required to complete a research project/dissertation.
+In your final year, you will also complete a research project or dissertation.

 Foundation Year